Tessellation and Lyubich-Minsky laminations associated with quadratic maps, I: Pinching semiconjugacies: Degeneration pair and degenerating arc system

 In both cases, we define \textit{degenerating arc system} $I_f$ by

 The rest of this section is mainly devoted for the detailed construction of $I_f$, which has a role of parabolic cycle and its preimages.
-It is helpful to see \figref{fig_deg_arc_sys} first, showing what we aim to have.
+It would be helpful to see \figref{fig_deg_arc_sys} first, showing what we aim to have.